ppy/osu-wiki/wiki/Tournaments/JOKE/1KWC_2024/en.md

 1. The registration form can be found both on the Master Sheet as well as in our Discord server.
 2. Participants are required to both complete the form and be a member of our Discord server.
 This is for identification/legitimacy of registration purposes and for convenience in posting updates about the tournament.
 If the registration form is filled out and the user is not present in the server when the Registration Phase concludes they will automatically be withdrawn from the registrant list.
 3. A temporary captain will be nominated and contacted regarding their entrance into the tournament.
 This captain will be provided with a list of all player signups for their respective region.
-The captain has until **April 27, 23:59 UTC** to submit a team list.
+The captain has until **April 27 (23:59 UTC)** to submit a team list.
 4. It is possible for some regions to merge if desired, and other countries to have multiple teams (ie. A-team and B-team).
 If captains are interested in this, please contact the tournament host to discuss.
 5. There are no restrictions for signing up: any rank, any mode, any region is allowed.
 Please note that osu! tournament staff hold the right to screen you out of the tournament.